SammygoodTunes/Tile-Game/tests/README.md

 Their purpose is to test the inner functionalities of the game and the existence of files used by it.

+Unit tests are found under the `unit/` directory, integrated tests are found under the `integrated/` directory.

 ## Running a test

 Install the required dependencies using (run in root dir):